RoySpino/RB_SNS_VSCodeExtentions/SpineNetSystems.rrpg-0.0.1/README.md

     * **L** spec: Not currently supported

 + Test Color highlighting with different color themes current tests where done only with default dark and light themes
-+ add support for columns 1-6. currently these columns are ignored for RPG4. specifications for fixed format code but are required for RPG3

 # What does it look like?
 ### structured syntax